 A higher stipend means more tax-free income, but your taxable hourly rate drops.
 That lower hourly affects overtime pay, workers’ comp, and unemployment benefits down the road.
 Don’t just chase the biggest weekly number.
 Look at how it’s split.
 This applies to both nursing and allied health travelers.
 If you’re an ICU RN or an echo tech, the pay structure works the same way.

 - Completion bonus: Some agencies offer a bonus for finishing your contract.
-If they don’t mention one, ask.
+Confirm whether yours includes one.

 - Travel reimbursement: Gas, flights, or mileage to get to your assignment.
-Not all agencies offer this upfront, but many will if you ask.
+Confirm what’s covered before you commit.

-- Housing stipend amount: If you’re finding your own housing, the stipend amount can sometimes be adjusted.
+- Housing stipend amount: If you’re finding your own housing, know exactly what the stipend is and what it’s based on.

 - Overtime and holiday rates: Confirm the OT rate and whether holidays pay extra.
 These add up fast.